WAdama/Samba_AD_Checks/README.md

 # Samba AD Checks
-Simple script senors for PRTG by Paessler to check the health of a Samba AD
+Simple script sensors for PRTG by Paessler to check the health of a Samba AD

-The first script - ad_check_db.sh - is using samba-tool dbcheck to get just the checked objects and found errors.
+The first script - ad_check_db.sh - is using ***samba-tool dbcheck*** to get just the checked objects and found errors.
 The variant of this script - ad_check_db_mail.sh - can be used to send a mail with the full output of samba-tool dbcheck if your AD DC has the capability to send mails.

-The second script - ad_check_rep - is using samba-tool drs showrepl to count the consecutive erros found in AD DC replication.
+The second script - ad_check_rep - is using ***samba-tool drs showrepl*** to count the consecutive erros found in AD DC replication.
 This script comes with the possibility of mailing, too.

 Both sensor have set a standard warning limit of zero so when at least one error is counted the sensor goes into warning state.

-Because of AD replication and samba-tool drs showrepl reports inbound and outbound replication it should be enough to create this sensors on one of your AD DCs.
+Because of AD replication and ***samba-tool drs showrepl reports*** inbound and outbound replication it should be enough to create this sensors on one of your AD DCs.

 ### Prerequisites